cosmos/sdk-tutorials/academy/xl-cosmjs/with-kepler.md

 Your page is not very useful yet, but you can make it more so.

-## Install CosmJs
+## Install CosmJS

-Now that you have a working Next.js project and ready page, it is time to add the necessary CosmJs elements to the project:
+Now that you have a working Next.js project and ready page, it is time to add the necessary CosmJS elements to the project:

 ```sh
 $ npm install @cosmjs/stargate cosmjs-types --save